By Jack Rogers

 “My father is a very forward-thinking man, and believes that women are just as good as men, and brought me up to believe that.
 He has no prejudices,” she said, in a 1994 profile of Group C published in the Asbury Park Press.

-Soon after Susan joined the company, her brother Ted came on board, working on a portfolio of regional directories and becoming Executive Publisher of Business Facilities.
+Soon after Susan joined the company, her brother Ted came on board, working on a portfolio of regional directories and becoming Chief Business Officer of Business Facilities.
 Today, Susan and Ted are Co-Presidents of Group C.

 Bright Lights, Big City Beckon